golanlevin/p5.plotSvg/examples/plotSvg_hello_animating/README.md

 // A Plotter-Oriented SVG Exporter for p5.js
 // Golan Levin, November 2024
 //
-// This sketch emonstrates how to use the p5.plotSvg library
+// This sketch demonstrates how to use the p5.plotSvg library
-// to export SVG files.
+// to export SVG files during interaction.
 Press 's' to export an SVG.

 // This line of code disables the p5.js "Friendly Error System" (FES),
 // in order to prevent several distracting warnings: